devya10/PAY_NOW/README.md

 ## Features

 1. User Authentication
-   - Sign Up: New users can create an account.
+   - Sign Up: New users can create an account
    - Sign In: Existing users can log into their accounts.

 2. Dashboard